-You become familiar with construction materials, structural engineering, building construction, and guantity surveying.
+You become familiar with construction materials, structural engineering, building construction, and quantity surveying.
 You also develop your analytical and engineering management skills.

-This year focuses on specialist architectural engineering courses, including geotechnical engineering, structural analysis, architectural design and development, and the specifics of building subsystems, including illumination engineering and heating, ventilation and air-conditioning (HVAC) systems, and architectural design and sustainability.
+This year focuses on specialist architectural engineering courses, including geotechnical engineering, structural analysis, architectural design and development, and the specifics of building subsystems, including illumination engineering and heating, ventilation and airconditioning (HVAC) systems, and architectural design and sustainability.

-In your final year, you'll have a supervised programme of industrialfocused project experience, where you put into practice your understanding of management techniques, project planning and development, research application and design.
-You also complete courses that cover advanced analytical thinking and research experiences.
+In your final year, you'll have a supervised programme of industrial-focused project experience, where you put into practice your understanding of management techniques, project planning and development, research application and design.
+You also complete courses that cover innovation and research management, as well as advanced topics in architectural engineering.